 Suunto is no stranger to dedicated outdoor watches, and the Traverse, as its name indicates, is one made for hikers.

 The built-in topographic maps offer you a glance at trails, and the device will also keep an eye on storms thanks to its biometric data.
 Even the amount of remaining sunlight is registered, giving you an indication of when to start setting up for the night or running back to civilisation.
 If you don't make it back in daylight, there's also the flashlight mode available for you harness.

 Like many on this list, the Traverse also offers GPS and GLONASS for added accuracy when calculating your location and altitude.

 Samsung Gear S3 Frontier

-If you want a stylish outdoor option, Samsung's Gear S3 flagship comes with all the bells and whistles you could need on an outdoor expedition.
+If you want a stylish outdoor option, the Gear S3 flagship comes with all the bells and whistles you could need in an outdoor expedition.

 Tizen is able to offer your atmospheric pressure and altitude, with this info stored and synced to S Health once you're connected to the internet.